hank0982/starter-hugo-academic/content/publication/quadratic-voting/index.md

 ---
+title: '" I can show what I really like."
+Eliciting Preferences via Quadratic Voting'
 abstract: "Surveys are a common instrument to gauge self-reported opinions from the crowd for scholars in the CSCW community, the social sciences, and many other research areas.
 Researchers often use surveys to prioritize a subset of